sorush-khajepor/Sarray/README.md

 Sarray simplifies working with arrays in C++.
 It dramatically decreases lines of code used for basic arithmetic operations.
 It is a generic array and
-supports: +, -, *, /, negative, positive, dot product, cout, and explicit
+supports: +, -, *, /, negative, positive, dot product, std::cout, and explicit
 type casting, and promoted implicit type casting.

 ## Getting Started